-Roosevelt was frustrated by his inability to help the Chinese against Japanese aggression, and he worried that China had lost faith in the United States.
+In 1937, Congress passed a new Neutrality Act, amending the Neutrality Act of 1935.
+War between Japan and China attracted some interest, and the Roosevelt administration's response to Japanese aggression in China suited neutralists and pacifists.
+The Roosevelt administration denounced the use of force and called on Japan and China to settle their differences through peaceful negotiations.
+With its Neutrality Act the US would not be helping the Chinese, but Roosevelt was frustrated and worried that China had lost faith in the United States.
 While Japan was expanding militarily in October 1937, Roosevelt condemned "terror and international lawlessness" and warned that Americans should not imagine that "if those things come to pass in other parts of the world... that this Western Hemisphere will not be attacked."

-Roosevelt was frustrated, too, about Europe.
-He wished to encourage Britain and France to rejoin their alliance as a disincentive against Hitler.
-He wanted to prevent war in Europe.
-In October 1937, Roosevelt proposed that the United States lead the "peace loving nations" in placing aggressive nations – Japan, Germany and Italy -- under quarantine.
+Roosevelt was also frustrated regarding Europe.
+He wanted to prevent war in Europe by discouraging aggression.
+In October 1937 he proposed that the United States lead "peace loving nations" in placing aggressive nations – Japan, Germany and Italy -- under quarantine.
 It was his first speech in which he warned the nation of approaching peril.
 What he meant by quarantine he did not say.
 He did not want to say anything that contravened the Neutrality Act, which he was duty-bound to uphold.
 But the speech raised a storm of criticism from isolationists that lasted for weeks.
 The isolationists wanted clarification from Roosevelt, and they complained that distinguishing between "peace-loving" and "warlike" nations was not neutrality but taking sides.